catalyys/cas-farewell/README.md

 ## running cas - farewell

+The default folder for Celeste is `~/.local/share/Celeste/Saves/` if you got it from Steam.
+When you have the savefiles in a different folder you can change that in `main.go` line `121`.

-You can just execute the compiled binary and it will start with the default configurations.
+You can then just execute the compiled binary and it will start with the default configurations.

 Here are all the things you can configure without changing the code.